hanhoangia/DSC180A-Q1/README.md

   - `src/`: Contains the source code of the project.
 The source code includes functions for handling the data and graph statistics, as well as the data objects.
 - `assignment2/`
   - `data/`: Stores the data of the assignment.
-  - `docs/`: Contains the documents related to the assignment, including the re-implementation paper and the data description files.
+  - `docs/`: Contains the data description files.
   - `notebooks/`: Contains the interactive code in Jupyter Notebook that produces the outputs for the assignment.
   - `outputs/`: Contains outputs for the assignment, including data exploration plots and benchmark tables.
   - `src/`: Contains the source code of the project.
 The source code includes functions and classes for the data loader, graph machine learning model, training and evaluation.